sportingsolutions/SS.Integration.Adapter/README.md

 Stream updates panel

-At the lower part of the screen you can see list of sequences processed and their result.
-Please note that most important is the top sequence which reflects the current state.
+At the lower part of the screen you can see the list of sequences processed and their result.
+Please note that the most important row is the top which reflects the current state.
 If there was an error in sequence 5 but now you can see that sequence 12 is successfully processed it means Adapter has already recovered.

 ##### Actions